Skip to main content

 Missions/Projects: Artemis III+ Missions

-Study Topics/Expertise: Technology Utilization, Systems Engineering, Transportation Systems Modeling, Electric Propulsion System Design
+Study Topics/Expertise: Lunar Surface Mobility, Systems Engineering, Power Beaming, Electric Propulsion System Design

 Naylah Canty began her aerospace engineering career at NASA’s Space Mission Analysis Branch (SMAB) in 2023 after completing her undergraduate education at MIT.

-She is a member of the Science Technology Utilization & Integration (STU&I) and Capabilities Integration (CI) teams.
-Within the STU&I, she works with Tim Lewis to coordinate science utilization needs across strategy & architecture offices, mission directorates, and Moon-to-Mars programs.
+She is a member of the Science Technology Utilization & Integration (STU&I) and the Extravehicular Activity and Human Surface Mobility Program (EHP) Systems Engineering & Integration (SEI) teams.
+Within the STU&I, she works with Katelyn Christein to coordinate science utilization needs across strategy & architecture offices, mission directorates, and Moon-to-Mars programs.
 This role also includes authoring and maintaining key documents describing objectives of the Artemis architecture.
-As a member of CI, she works with Matt Simon to verify and communicate technology needs from mission definition through program implementation.
+As a member of EHP SEI, she manages the ground rules for analyses performed to evaluate the operational and technological capabilities of the pressurized rover, lunar terrain vehicle, and the spacesuits.

 Previously, she has served as a research assistant for electrospray thruster propellant testing in MIT’s Space Propulsion Lab (SPL) and space technology road-mapping & campaign analysis in MIT’s Exploration Systems Laboratory (ESL).
 Through summer internships, she investigated safety protocol adherence and the Moon-to-Mars mission trade-space in the civilian aerospace sector first with the Federal Aviation Administration (FAA) Office of Safety and Hazardous Materials and secondly within NASA’s Office of Technology, Policy, and Strategy (OTPS).
-Her multifaceted work at OTPS at NASA Headquarters inspired her interest in space-based solar power, a topic which she independently researches in preparation for submitting a technology development proposal in late 2024.
+Her multifaceted work at OTPS at NASA Headquarters inspired her interest in space-based solar power, a topic which she she researches as a part of an early-career concept development team.

 Education/Professional Experience